nick-gravgaard/ElasticNotepad/README.md

 [Droid Sans Mono](https://fonts.google.com/specimen/Droid+Sans+Mono).
 You can change your settings of course, but I recommend installing these fonts so you can try them out.

+You'll also need to have Java installed.

+## Running it

+You can run it like this:

+	java -jar ElasticNotepad.jar